iree-org/iree/docs/developing_iree/profiling_cpu_events.md

 Here is a workflow pattern that allows to make significant use of CPU event counts, despite all the problems noted above:
-* Hypothetize that some code diff might help performance, and might help reducing the number of CPU events of a certain type, and that the two might be related.
+* Hypothesize that some code diff might help performance, and might help reducing the number of CPU events of a certain type, and that the two might be related.
 * Benchmark with and without the code diff, on the same device, everything else being equal.
-  * Let your benchmark performa a fixed number of iterations, or, if using a benchmark termination condition of the form "run until at least N seconds have elapsed", carefully divide event counts by the actual number of iterations that were run.
+  * Let your benchmark perform a fixed number of iterations, or, if using a benchmark termination condition of the form "run until at least N seconds have elapsed", carefully divide event counts by the actual number of iterations that were run.